BDAcolab/bdapipeline/README.md

 ## BDAPipeline

 An elegant Big Data Analytics (BDA) pipeline balancing the CAP theorem using Apache Kafka, PySpark, HBase (with HDFS), Zookeeper, and Airflow for workflow management.
 This architecture is tailored for e-commerce data processing.
+## Implemented Architecture.
+### Hardware Restrictions led us to make changes in our implementation architecture.
+The following was implemented for the project.
 ![Alt text](https://github.com/usmanshafii/bdapipeline/blob/main/implementedarchitecture.jpeg)
 ## Group Members: